-Edge Intelligence for RL Adaptation We propose an edge learning-based rate adaptation framework for immersive live streaming, by extracting information from videos to predict the bitrate of the video streaming.
+Edge Intelligence for RL Adaptation

+We propose an edge learning-based rate adaptation framework for immersive live streaming by extracting information from videos to predict the bit rate of the video streaming.

-- First, we propose a DNN-based bitrate prediction network of future video chunks using video coding meta information (e.g., the residual frames, quantization parameters, and the division information of macroblocks in H.264).
-We pass the meta information in the encoding process to the model, and use meta-learning to train the chunk size prediction network. - Second, we use deep reinforcement learning to design a live adaptation framework based on the bitrate predictions.
-To achieve low latency for immersive applications, the meta learning prediction framework and RL-based rate adaptation agent are deployed locally on edge devices to make the rate selection decisions.
+- First, we propose a DNN-based bit rate prediction network of future video chunks using video coding metainformation (e.g., the residual frames, quantization parameters, and division information of macroblocks in H.264).
+We pass the metainformation in the encoding process to the model and use metalearning to train the chunk size prediction network. - Second, we use DRL to design a live adaptation framework based on the bit rate predictions.
+To achieve low latency for immersive applications, the metalearning prediction framework and RL-based rate adaptation agent are deployed locally on edge devices to make the rate selection decisions.

-Viewport Prediction for 360-degree and VR Streaming
+Viewport Prediction for 360° and VR Streaming

-As an important immersive multimedia application, 360-degree video streaming has become popular in various video streaming platforms.
-To improve users' quality of experience and engagement, using viewport prediction has become a de facto practice for content prefetching, and the previous common practice is to utilize multi-modal information, including user behaviors, content characteristics and the recent viewing patterns, to improve prediction accuracy [16].
-Due to the high stringent latency requirement and the multimodular information needed for viewport prediction, deploying the prediction models close to users on the edge devices is a promising solution.
+As an important immersive multimedia application, $360^{\circ}$ video streaming has become popular in various video streaming platforms.
+To improve users' QoE and engagement, using viewport prediction has become a de facto practice for content prefetching, and the previous common practice was to utilize multimodal information, including user behaviors, content characteristics, and recent viewing patterns, to improve prediction accuracy.
+Due to the highly stringent latency requirement and the multimodular information needed for viewport prediction, deploying the prediction models close to users on the edge devices is a promising solution.

+Multimodular Predictive Network

-Multi-modular Predictive Network In a 360-degree video view session, a user's view-port changing is not only correlated with the content information but also other information including the head motion behaviors of the user as well as his/her intrinsic preferences.
-We propose to jointly use users' recent viewing patterns, the visual information, as well as the motion and preference information to build a viewport prediction model as follows.
+In a $360^\circ$ video view session, a change in the user's viewport is correlated not only with the content information but also with other information, including the head motion behaviors of the user as well as his/her intrinsic preferences.
+We propose to jointly use users' recent viewing patterns, the visual information, and the motion and preference information to build a viewport prediction model as follows:

-- Although spherical convolutional neural networks (CNNs) [17] show certain potential in processing spherical data, they are still at an early age and cannot handle several real-world situations, e.g., they cannot achieve rotation-invariant convolution since traditional CNN only has the ability of translational-invariant convolution.
-We propose a dedicated spherical CNN based 360-degree video feature extraction network.
-As illustrated in Figure 5, it takes in multi-modular information, including viewing behaviors, the video content, and the head motion patterns. - We use the user's personal preference as a context embedding, which serves as the spatial attention to the video content, i.e., a semantic "relevance" between a particular region on future video and the user's preference.
-In particular, we propose to use a convolutional recurrent neural network (RNN)based feature extraction model to capture the joint spatial and temporal characteristics from the sequentialized 360-degree video frames.
-It encodes the user preference by referring to the videos a user has viewed before, with the RNN model to incorporate viewing histories so that the model is expected to represent viewport changes in the future time window.
-The proposed model with near-identity kernel is able to achieve an accuracy of 65.7%, which outperforms a model with equatorial kernel [16].
+- Although spherical convolutional neural networks (CNNs) show a certain potential in processing spherical data, they are still at an early age and cannot handle several real-world situations, e.g., they cannot achieve rotation-invariant convolution since traditional CNN only has the ability of translational-invariant convolution.
+We propose a dedicated spherical CNN-based 360° video feature extraction network.
+As illustrated in Figure 5, it takes in multimodular information, including viewing behaviors, video content, and head motion patterns. - > We use the user's personal preference as a context embedding, which serves as the spatial attention to the video content, i.e., a semantic "relevance" between a particular region on future video and the user's preference.
+In particular, we propose using a convolutional recurrent neural network (RNN)-based feature extraction model to capture the joint spatial and temporal characteristics from the sequentialized 360° video frames.
+It encodes the user preference by referring to the videos a user has viewed before, with the RNN model used to incorporate viewing histories so that the model is expected to represent viewport changes in the future time window.
+The proposed model with a near-identity kernel is able to achieve an accuracy of 65.7%, which outperforms a model with an equatorial kernel.

+Edge-Based Viewport Prediction

-Edge-based Viewport Prediction After the multi-modular model is customized and trained for a particular user, we deploy it at an edge device close to the user for fast inference, for the purpose to guide content fetching or other interactions, as illustrated in Figure 5.
-The model again is compressed using the previous practice, according to the expected accuracy and latency requirement with the constraint of the edge device computational capacities.
+After the multimodular model is customized and trained for a particular user, we deploy it at an edge device close to the user for fast inference, for the purpose of guiding content fetching or other interactions, as illustrated in Figure 5.
+The model again is compressed using the previous practice, according to the expected accuracy and latency requirement, with the constraint of the computational capacities of the edge device.